 What if the other driver disputes fault?

 Let your insurer handle it.
+If the at-fault driver's insurer calls you directly to take a recorded statement, decline until you've spoken to your own insurer first.
+Recorded statements given without legal guidance can be used to reduce your settlement.
 Your insurer manages subrogation, the process of recovering costs from the at-fault driver's insurer.
 Don't negotiate directly with the other driver or accept a settlement offer from their insurer without consulting your own.
+Adjusters determine fault using police reports, photos and witness statements.
+Your documentation from the scene is the primary evidence.
 Adjusters determine fault using police reports, photos, and witness statements, and your documentation from the scene is the primary evidence.

 State-specific surcharge rules were sourced from state insurance department guidance and insurer policy filings.
 Uninsured motorist rate data is drawn from Insurance Research Council (IRC) published statistics, most recently the 2022 edition.
 UM/UIM cost estimates are based on MoneyGeek analysis of state-level insurance department rate filings and industry benchmarks for typical coverage limits.
 Read our full auto insurance methodology for more details.